Mwebb512/students/bslessma.md

 - List

-#Background
+# Background

-I primarily have a background in the arts, I only pivoted into computer science in my junior year of high school so I had to play a bit of catch-up my freshman year of college.
+My background is actually heavily founded in the arts.
+I only pivoted into computer science in my junior year of high school, so I had to play a bit of catch-up my freshman year of college, but it was worth it.

-#Interests
+# Interests

-In terms of computer science, I have an interest in software development as a career trajectory, but I'm undecii ded.
+In terms of computer science, I have an interest in software development as a career trajectory, but I'm undecided.
 For abstract concepts, though, I love machine learning, specifically in language processing.
 I also have an interest in quantum computing, even though most of it goes over my head currently.